 The vast majority of Japanese students do not adhere to this fashion of wearing short skirts in winter.
 Most of the time they wear long socks that are very warm and protect them from the cold.
 Others use thermal pants and products to warm their feet and other parts.
-They can protect themselves with blazers and other accessories and take them off when they arrive at school.
+They can protect themselves with blazers and other accessories, then take them off when they get to school.

-Some schools and public places have heaters, which makes it easier for schoolgirls to wear short skirts in winter no matter where they are.
-Some have a blanket to put on their legs, as schools are not well heated.
-Each school has its own rules and each student decides how he wants to spend his day at school.
+Some schools and public places have heaters which make it easy for schoolgirls to wear short skirts in the winter no matter where they are.
+Some bring a blanket to put on their legs, as the schools are not well heated.
+Each school has its rules and each student decides how they want to spend their day at school.

-Some really prefer to spend the whole day saying “samui, samui” than to wrap up properly.
-Only we must consider that many Japanese students are prepared for the cold of winter.
-Just because we see pictures on the internet of girls with their legs out in the snow does not mean it is extremely common.
+Some actually prefer to spend the whole day talking “samui, samui” than dressing properly.
+However, we must consider that many Japanese students are prepared for the cold of winter.
+Just because we see pictures on the “internet” of bare-legged girls rolling around in the snow doesn't mean it's extremely common.

 Cold helps you lose weight more than exercise

-A study by endocrinologist Paul Lee states that staying 15 minutes shivering is as effective as an hour of physical exercise.
-Perhaps this is one of the great secrets of Japanese thinness and beauty.
+A study by endocrinologist Paul Lee claims that spending 15 minutes shivering in the cold is as effective as an hour of physical exercise.
+Maybe this is one of the biggest secrets of Japanese thinness and beauty.

 It is believed that when exposed to the cold, fat and muscle communicate through hormones and turn white fat into brown.
-Thus increasing the expenditure of energy to generate heat, lose weight and burn calories.
-Cold is also great for keeping your skin youthful.
+Thus increasing energy expenditure to generate heat, lose weight and burn calories.
+The cold is also great for keeping your skin looking young.

-These were some of the reasons why Japanese students wore short skirts during the winter in Japan.
-What do you think about all of this?
+These were some of the reasons why Japanese students wear short skirts during winter in Japan.
+What do you think about it all?
 Do you approve of the idea?
-We look forward to seeing your comment and sharing.
+We hope to see your comment and share.